Refresh Your Bathroom: A Complete Guide to Shower Faucet Replacement

 Step 3: Remove the Old Faucet

-1. Pry off the decorative cap on the faucet handle to access the screw beneath.
-Use a flathead screwdriver for this.
+• Pry off the decorative cap on the handle with a flathead screwdriver.

-4. Pull out the cartridge, ensuring you catch any water that may spill out.
+• Pull out the cartridge and catch any water residue.

 Step 4: Prepare for the New Faucet Installation

-1. Clean the area around the faucet opening thoroughly.
+• Clean the area around the valve opening thoroughly.

-2. Wrap the plumber's tape around the threads of the shower arm to ensure a watertight seal.
+• Apply plumber’s tape to the threads of the shower arm or fittings to prevent leaks.

 Step 5: Install the New Faucet

-1. Insert the new cartridge into the shower faucet valve aligning it properly.
+• Insert the new cartridge into the shower valve and align it correctly.

 You have successfully subscribed!